Reading Dream of the Red Chamber

 Human nature is always interesting to read, and Tsao, with his remarkable understanding of it, holds our attention on and on by his skilful sketching of human scenes, passion and sentiments.
 Sometimes we fault him with giving a dose too much of sentimentality but we always return again and again after the first reading, to dip into random passages and let our minds be enthralled and our hearts refreshed.

 The above review was published in Sunday Nation newspaper, Singapore, June 17, 1979.
 Revised August 9, 2002, for the Web.

-Top: Picture of Taiyi from a Macau postage stamp commemorating the novel, 2002.
+Top: Portrait of Taiyi from a Macau postage stamp commemorating the novel, 2002.
 All images in this Web page and following are from the 1976 Shaw musical, with Lin Ching Hsia as Pao-yi and Chang Ai-jia as Tai-yi.

-In this busy, dusty world, having accomplished nothing, I suddenly recalled all the girls I had known, considering each in turn, and it dawned on me that all of them surpassed me in behaviour and understanding; that I, shameful to say, for all my masculine dignity, fell short of the gentler sex.
+IN THIS busy, dusty world, having accomplished nothing, I suddenly recalled all the girls I had known, considering each in turn, and it dawned on me that all of them surpassed me in behaviour and understanding; that I, shameful to say, for all my masculine dignity, fell short of the gentler sex.

 I decided then to make known to all how I, though dressed in silks and delicately nurtured, thanks to the Imperial favour and my ancestors’ virtue, had nevertheless ignore the kindly guidance of my elders, teachers and friends, with the result that I had wasted half my life and not acquired a single skill.